NuanceNetwork/Nuance/docs/miners.md

 If you encounter issues:

-- Verify your wallet is registered: `btcli subnets list`
+- Verify your wallet is registered: `btcli subnets show`
 - Check your X account is properly set up with the signature
 - Ensure your X account is public and active
 - Try recommitting your X account username if validators aren't picking up your content